MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/index.md

 </ItemGroup>
 ```

-iOS binding projects will also add a `@(XcodeProjectReference)` item that points to their Xcode project:
+iOS binding projects will add an `@(XcodeProjectReference)` item that points to the native wrapper Xcode project:

 ```xml
 <ItemGroup>